 After breakfast it’s time to leave

-One of the best: our comfort plus barge IRIS, sailing since 2005.
+One of the best: our premium barge IRIS, sailing since 2005.
 Fully air-conditioned, lovely front sundeck, lounge and dining-area and selfservice Bar.
 Delicious 3 course dinners and packed lunches.
 Lots of options at Breakfast.
 Want to know more about bike and barge? check here

 Your air-conditioned cabin has two comfortable beds and lots of storage (for such a small cabin!).
 Ensuite your private bathroom.
 Size of the beds is 80 x 200 cm which is a regular size bed for European standards.